-So, how do you find a climbing partner?
 There are a few different ways to find climbing partners, including by meeting people at your local climbing gym and using social media or climbing apps to meet other climbers in your area.

 In this article, we’ll cover the etiquette for recruiting new climbing partners, where you can find good candidates, how to be a good climbing partner yourself, and some red flags to look for when choosing climbing buddies.

 One of the easiest ways to meet other climbers in your area is to head to a local climbing gym – you at least know that everyone there is into climbing!
 Some gyms have special sessions or events for climbers looking to meet partners, or they have tags that you can affix to your harness while you climb on the auto belay, so other solo climbers can easily identify you and you can team up.

 It can also be easier to start a conversation and make friends in the bouldering area of a gym, since people will often be hanging out on the mat in between attempts.
 In the sport climbing area, most people are either actively climbing or they are focused on belaying their partner, so it’s not the most ideal place to socialize.